 The Study Breaks Remote Editing Internship

-Study Breaks is a print magazine and website written and photographed exclusively by college students, and we are looking for three student editors for our fall internship.
+Study Breaks is a print magazine and website written and photographed exclusively by college students, and we are looking for three student editors for our spring internship.

 What You’ll Do: